 You take a no-nonsense approach to work, and you prefer to get straight to the point.
 But understand that some people like to build relationships with people at work, and they become more effective when working with people they like personally.

 Occasionally, approach a colleague at work and ask them out for coffee and have a chat with them, with no agendas.
 Be comfortable with sharing a little of your personal life and allow others to share theirs.

 You will find a good relationship goes a long way at the workplace.

-Try to see the merits of other’s perspective and integrate them with your own perspective.
+Try to see the merits of other’s perspective and integrate them with your perspective.
 You will end up with a more wholesome solution.
-Also learn to listen emphatically to others.
+Also, learn to listen emphatically to others.

-You may prefer to speak in concepts, the abstract and the big picture, but understand that many people only understand it when you put it in practical, direct applicable, actionable ways.
+You may prefer to speak in concepts, the abstract and the big picture, but understand that many people only understand it when you put it in practical, directly applicable, actionable ways.